 - Portugal: Licenciatura and qualifications required to study for a doctorate in Portugal

-- Romania: Candidates should have an undergraduate degree + a master degree (usually 3 + 2 years) or an equivalent qualification needed to study for a doctorate
+- Romania: Candidates should have an undergraduate degree + a master’s degree (usually 3 + 2 years) or an equivalent qualification needed to study for a doctorate

 - Spain: Bachelor’s or master’s degree plus 300 credits or bachelor’s or 300-degree bachelor’s degree

 - Sweden: General entry requirements according to the Swedish Higher Education Ordinance.
 A person meets the general entry requirements for third-cycle courses and study programs if he or she: 1) Has been awarded a second-cycle qualification.
 2) Has satisfied the requirements for courses comprising at least 240 credits, of which at least 60 credits were awarded in the second cycle, or 3) has acquired substantially equivalent knowledge in some other way in Sweden or abroad.
 The higher education institution may permit an exemption from the general entry requirements for an individual applicant if there are exceptional grounds.
 Ordinance (2010:1064)

 - UK & Ireland: Good honors degree (min.
 Upper Second); preference to those with a Master’s degree

 - Other countries: Diploma equivalent to the minimum qualification needed to study for a doctorate in a given country

-- EUI Special Doctoral Fellowships: Master or equivalent degree in an academic discipline relevant to the doctoral programme of the selected EUI Department and the research proposal
+- EUI Special Doctoral Fellowships: Master or equivalent degree in an academic discipline relevant to the doctoral program of the selected EUI Department and the research proposal

 How to Apply

 - How to Apply: Entrants must fill out an application with all obligatory documents via the interactive online application form as given criteria:

-- Supporting Documents: Before processing the online application, arrange the mandatory documents: A CV, 1500 words research statement, transcript, International English language certificate, and GRE (EUI code 7395 – departmental code 1801)
+- Supporting Documents: Before processing the online application, arrange the mandatory documents: A CV, 1500 words research statement, transcript, International English language certificate, references, and GRE (EUI code 7395 – departmental code 1801)

 - Admission Requirements: Applicants must meet the minimum degree requirements described here.

-- Language Requirement: The required level of English proficiency is level C1 of the Common European Framework of Reference (CEFR).
-Candidates are in need to provide an English international language certificate to demonstrate their level.
+- Language Requirement: English proficiency is level C1 of the Common European Framework of Reference (CEFR).
+Candidates need to provide an English international language certificate to demonstrate their level.